AttuneIntelligence/redis-agent/README.md

 Interacting within the NextJS application exposed at [http://localhost:3000](http://localhost:3000), the user submits a question to the `Redis-Agent` within the context of an ongoing conversation.

-With this, the default user information provided in `client/app/page.js` is passed from the client to the server application along with the question asked.
+With this, the default user information provided in `client/app/page.js` is passed from the client to the server application along with the question.

 ## Step 2: Chat History Retrieval